Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v3/whats-new/_index.en.md

 toc: true
 ---
 ## 3.20.1 (2021-12-16) - Bugfix for address component
-Fixed a bug where the address component would crash unexpectedly.
+Fixed a bug where the address component would crash unexpectedly for empty values.
 Issue [#7658](https://github.com/Altinn/altinn-studio/issues/7658).

 ## 3.20.0 (2021-12-14) - Support for custom OIDC provider